erayd/spique/README.md

 The queue TTL.
 Zero if there is no TTL set.

 ### Events
+Event handlers will be called immediately upon attachment if the queue is currently in a state where entering that state would have emitted the target event.
+For example, if the queue contains one or more items, and a listener is attached for the `ready` event, it will be called immediately.

 #### ready
 The queue has one or more items stored in it.